-Non-compete agreements are often used by employers or businesses to prevent workers from taking employment with a competitor or setting up a competing firm for a period of time after leaving work.
-Non-compete agreements are allowed in Missouri.
-Courts will enforce non-compete agreements which are reasonably drawn to protect the interest of the employer, and in securing the right of employees to pursue work in an open labor market.
+A Missouri Non-Compete Agreement is used by employers or businesses to prevent workers from taking employment with a competitor or setting up a competing firm for some time after leaving work in Missouri.

 Reasonable Uses and Objections

-Time restrictions on competition will be examined in conjunction with geographical restrictions.
-A small geographical coverage for the agreement is more likely to be upheld than a wider area.
+Time restrictions on competition will be examined in conjunction with geographical limits.
+A small geographical coverage is more likely to be upheld than a wider area.
 Thus courts have commonly upheld non-compete agreements with geographical radii of between 50 and 150 miles.

-Missouri courts have upheld non-compete agreements banning solicitation of customers and use of trade secrets.
+Missouri courts have upheld non-compete agreements banning the solicitation of customers and the use of trade secrets.